jrmgx/bookmarkhive/documentation/Deploy.md

 - start this image

 Third:
+- generate a JWT key pair with `bin/console lexik:jwt:generate-keypair`
+- save the files to the server in `/api/config/jwt/{public|private}.pem`

+Last:
 - either you are on Coolify and you expose the api:80
 - or you are on your own, and you should expose the api:80 port to the internet via some router